konveyor/tackle-container-advisor/docs/service.md

 ```

 ## Containerize
+The standardized output from the above step is taken and matched with the container image information in the knowledge base to generate  recommendations.
+Image recommendations come with a confidence score, based on match accuracy.

 ### Response format to a post request /containerization:
 Please note that the standardized output act as containerization input
 Following is the `json` response format to a `post /containerization` request.